(A) What is a group living arrangement?

 (2) Cooperate with on-site visits: the group living arrangement shall cooperate with the county agency when conducting periodic random on-site visits to the facility to assure the accuracy of the list and that the county agency's records are consistent and up-to-date.
-These visits are determined by the county agency.
+The frequency of these visits are determined by the county agency.
 During the visit, the county agency may also verify other information needed to certify the facility's residents.

-(3) Report when an assistance group leaves: the group living arrangement shall notify the county agency that the assistance group has left the group living arrangement and provide the residents with their electronic benefit transfer (EBT) card.
+(3) Report when an assistance group leaves: the group living arrangement shall notify the county agency when an assistance group has left the group living arrangement and provide the residents with their electronic benefit transfer (EBT) card.
 The assistance group, not the group living arrangement, shall be allowed to sign for and receive any remaining benefits authorized.

-(4) Report changes: if the resident has made application on his or her own behalf the resident is responsible for reporting changes to the county agency as provided in rule 5101:4-7-01 of the Administrative Code.
-If the group living arrangement is acting as the authorized representative the group living arrangement shall notify the county agency, as provided in rule 5101:4-7-01 of the Administrative Code, of changes in the assistance group's circumstances.
+(4) Report changes: when the resident has made application on his or her own behalf, the resident is responsible for reporting changes to the county agency as provided in rule 5101:4-7-01 of the Administrative Code.
+When the group living arrangement is acting as the authorized representative, the group living arrangement shall notify the county agency, as provided in rule 5101:4-7-01 of the Administrative Code, of changes in the assistance group's circumstances.